Sebastián Piñera: Businesses

-Piñera once owned 90% of Chilevisión (a terrestrial television channel broadcasting nationwide).
+Piñera once owned 90% of Chilevisión, a terrestrial television channel broadcasting nationwide.
 He also owned 27% of LAN Airlines (LAN); 13% of Colo-Colo, a football (soccer) club; and other minor stock positions in companies such as Quiñenco, Enersis, and Soquimich.

 In July 2007, Piñera was fined approximately US$680,000 by Chile's securities regulator (SVS) for not withdrawing a purchase order after receiving privileged information (an infraction similar to insider trading) of LAN Airlines stock in mid-2006.
 Later that month, he resigned from the boards of LAN and Quintec.

 To avoid a conflict of interest, he sold Chilevisión for $160 million in 2010 to Time Warner.
 He also sold his shares of LAN in several rounds between February and March 2010.

 Piñera built an estimated fortune of US$2.8 billion As of February 2018, according to Forbes magazine.
-His wealth was greatly due to his involvement in introducing credit cards to Chile in the late 1970s and his subsequent investments, mainly in LAN Airlines stock.
+His wealth was largely due to his involvement in introducing credit cards to Chile in the late 1970s and his subsequent investments, mainly in LAN Airlines stock.
 Piñera acquired shares of the formerly state-owned company from Scandinavian Airlines in 1994, as part of a joint venture with the Cueto family.